Chahrazed-l/AgentBPMS/README.md

 - The BPMS name
 - The BPMS url
 - A config.txt file that contains information about the tenants, their ids and number of users within each one.
-- The allowed number of tasks within a tenant (parameter of steadiness)
+- The allowed number of tasks within tenants (parameter of steadiness)

 the simulator contains one agent type which is the AgentUser.